Military history of Puerto Rico: 1797 invasion of Puerto Rico

-"La Rogativa" folklore

 The defense of San Juan served as the base for the legend of "La Rogativa".
 According to the popular Puerto Rican legend, on the night of April 30, 1797, the townswomen, led by a bishop, formed a rogativa (prayer procession) and marched throughout the streets of the city singing hymns and carrying torches while at the same time praying for the deliverance of the city.
 Outside the walls, the invaders mistook the torch-lit movement for the arrival of Spanish reinforcements.
-When morning came, the enemy was gone from the island and the city was saved from a possible invasion.
+When morning came, the enemy was gone from the island and the city was saved from a possible occupation.
 Four statues, sculptured by Lindsay Daen in the Plazuela de la Rogativa (Rogativa Plaza) in Old San Juan, pay tribute to the bishop and townswomen who participated in La Rogativa.

-Attack of Aguadilla

-The British also attacked Aguadilla and Punta Salinas.
-They were defeated by Colonel Conti and the members of the militia in Aguadilla, and the British troops that had landed on the island were taken prisoner.
+During the invasion, British forces also attempted to capture Aguadilla and Punta Salinas.
+They were defeated by Colonel Conti and the members of the militia in Aguadilla, who captured several of the attackers.
 The British retreated on April 30 to their ships and on May 2 set sail northward.
-Because of the defeat given to the British forces, governor Ramon de Castro petitioned Spanish King Charles IV for recognition for the victors; he was promoted to field marshal and several others were promoted and given pay raises.
-The British persisted in invading Puerto Rico, after Abercromby's defeat, with unsuccessful skirmishes on the coastal towns of Aguadilla (December 1797), Ponce, Cabo Rojo, and Mayagüez.
+Because of their role in fending off the invasion, de Castro petitioned Spanish King Charles IV for recognition for the victors; he was promoted to field marshal and several others were promoted and given pay raises.
+The British continued to launch probing attacks on Puerto Rico after Abercromby's defeat, with unsuccessful skirmishes on the coastal towns of Aguadilla (December 1797), Ponce, Cabo Rojo, and Mayagüez.
 This continued to occur until 1802 when the Treaty of Amiens ended the War of the Second Coalition between European powers and Revolutionary France.